ESP32 Power Consumption & Sleep Modes [All Variants]

-In this tutorial, we’ll discuss the available ESP32 sleep modes (low-power modes) and the power consumption in each mode.
-You’ll learn how to maximize the power-saving while using ESP32 to achieve the required functionalities of your application and maintain the battery life for extended periods of operation.
+You’ll learn how to maximize power savings while using ESP32 Deep Sleep mode switching to achieve the required functionality of your application and maintain battery life for extended periods of operation.

 Table of Contents